Hovercraft: Commercialisation

 Another discovery was that the total amount of air needed to lift the craft was a function of the roughness of the surface over which it travelled.
 On flat surfaces, like pavement, the required air pressure was so low that hovercraft were able to compete in energy terms with conventional systems like steel wheels.
 However, the hovercraft lift system acted as both a lift and a very effective suspension, and thus it naturally lent itself to high-speed use where conventional suspension systems were considered too complex.
 This led to a variety of "hovertrain" proposals during the 1960s, including England's Tracked Hovercraft and France's Aérotrain.
-In the U.S., Rohr Inc. and Garrett both took out licences to develop local versions of the Aérotrain.
+In the US, Rohr Inc. and Garrett both took out licences to develop local versions of the Aérotrain.
 These designs competed with maglev systems in the high-speed arena, where their primary advantage was the very "low tech" tracks they needed.
 On the downside, the air blowing dirt and trash out from under the trains presented a unique problem in stations, and interest in them waned in the 1970s.

 By the early 1970s, the basic concept had been well developed, and the hovercraft had found a number of niche roles where its combination of features were advantageous.
 Today, they are found primarily in military use for amphibious operations, search-and-rescue vehicles in shallow water, and sporting vehicles.